 Red River Delta consists of 10 provinces: Bac Ninh, Ha Nam, Ha Noi, Hai Duong, Hai Phong, Hung Yen, Nam Dinh, Ninh Binh, Thai Binh, Vinh Phuc.
 The famous tourist destinations: Hanoi, Cat Ba (Hai Phong), Do Son (Hai Phong), Trang An (Ninh Binh).
 The delta is situated in the North of Vietnam, this is one of the most densely-populated regions across the country due to the fertile soil and a large concentration of waterways, which are advantageous for agricultural activities.

-Like the Northeast and Northwest, the Red River Delta also has two distinct seasons: Summer (April – November) hot, rainy; and winter (December – March) cold, dry, drizzle.
+Like the Northeast and Northwest, the Red River Delta also has two distinct seasons: the summer is from April – November; the winter is from December – March.
 However, the weather here is milder than in the other two regions.

 4. North Central

 North Central consists of 6 provinces: Ha Tinh, Nghe An, Quang Binh, Quang Tri, Thanh Hoa, Thua Thien Hue.
 The famous tourist destinations: Thien Cam Beach (Ha Tinh), Cua Lo Beach (Nghe An), Phong Nha – Ke Bang (Quang Binh), Hue (Thua Thien Hue).
 This region is a long-stretching land and also the most narrow part of the country, which is one of the most important economic regions featuring aquaculture and tourism.
 The area is home of a great collection of three out of eight UNESCO’s World Heritage Sites in Vietnam.

 In the winter, due to the monsoon in the northeast, so the whole area is affected by cold weather with rain.
 This is different from the dry weather in the winter of the North.
 In the summer, there is southwest monsoon (also known as Laos wind) so the whole region will have a hot and dry climate, at this time the daily temperature can reach over 40 ºC, meanwhile, air humidity is very low.